illi4/stock-screener/README.md

 ASX stocks ticker grabber and a basic screener.
 Beware that the **current day is excluded** from the analysis, even if you run the screener after the market closes (this is an unfortunate consequence of using Yahoo Finance as a data source).
 Thus, **the best time to run it is in the morning prior to market open**.
 The shortlist acts as a guide for entering breakout trades which have high probability of success.

+**Note that the YFinance data may be unreliable at times and it is crucial to double check the shortlist on the actual charts prior to any actions.**

 Stock shortlisting and industry score estimates incorporate the following conditions:
 - Daily higher candle close above bodies of the previous 10 daily candles
 - Bullish [MRI](https://tonevays.com/indicator) indicator value on the daily timeframe